-Help us celebrate the 15th anniversary of the visitor center at the Great Salt Lake Shorelands Preserve.
+Get your nature fix and get fit while you enjoy the visitor center at the Great Salt Lake Shorelands Preserve this year.
 We're challenging you to walk the center's boardwalk loop 15 times — if you make the rounds and send us your log, we'll send you a free t-shirt!

-Learn more and take the challenge to get your nature fix in the Walk the Wetlands Challenge!
+Learn more and take the Walk the Wetlands Challenge!

 Great Salt Lake Shorelands Preserve